trothr/blog/truth.cowboy/2019/07/well-done-gene.md

 I remember a trip he and I took.
 Along the way, we noticed the red balls on the power lines.
 He said they're for warning aircraft of the presence of hard-to-see hazards (wires).
-I said, "No no, they're for corona discharge when there's lightning.".
+I said, "No no, they're for corona discharge when there's lightning."
 There *is* similar gear for corona discharge, but lightning defense uses the *opposite* geometry.
 I KNEW that but failed to put it together.
 Gene patiently let me babble on.